marcio777/cadmus/src/en/Chapter-V/Part II: Complex Interfaces.md

 ![A Slider at a high value](../../Images/Chapter-V/Complex_Interfaces/slider3.png)

 ## JToolBar
-A useful toll is the JToolBar.
+A useful tool is the JToolBar.
 It is exactly what it says on the tin, it is a toolbar which can have various components put onto it.
 To create a JToolBar you have to declare and instantiate it as usual.
 The, inside the main constructor, you add components to the toolbar.
 Bear in mind that this is position-sensitive - if you add a button, then a text field then a label, then the button will be on the left, then the text field, then the label on the right.
 You can therefore make something like the following:

 ![The various toolbar positions](../../Images/Chapter-V/Complex_Interfaces/toolbar_positions.png)